Food Sourcing & Distribution

 Food Bank's food acquisition programs address the rising need in New York City as well as specific considerations from nutrition to ethnic communities.

-Food Bank's 90,000 square foot warehouse — located at the Hunts Point Cooperative Market in the Bronx, the largest wholesale food distribution center in the world— includes a freezer and refrigerator for perishable products.
+Food Bank's 90,000 square foot warehouse — located at the Hunts Point Cooperative Market in the Bronx — includes a freezer and refrigerator for perishable products.

 Food Bank For New York City works in partnership with approximately 740 member organizations, which run approximately 1,000 community-based programs throughout the five boroughs to help get food to New Yorkers at risk of going hungry.